 Siegell has said he often finds inspiration in the throes of live music events.
 “Concerts move me. … [O]n good nights, as my body releases into a riot of excitement, I start hearing things in my head.
 The performance of expression.
 The created crowd.
 The historical connection.
 Inspiration in the hetty, sweaty deliciousness.”

-Via his web site ReVeLeR @ eYeLeVeL (http://paulsiegell.blogspot.com/), which Jamandonline’s Arial Rosemberg deems one of the “30 Awesome Poetry Blogs You Aren’t Reading Yet,” Siegell even sells his striking work on graphic t-shirts.
+Via his website ReVeLeR @ eYeLeVeL (http://paulsiegell.blogspot.com/), which Jamandonline’s Arial Rosemberg deems one of the “30 Awesome Poetry Blogs You Aren’t Reading Yet,” Siegell even sells his striking work on graphic t-shirts.
 In conversation with Urie, however, he is adamant about not considering himself a graphic designer.
-Siegell – who works as a writer and editor for The Philadelphia Inquirer, Daily News, and Philly.com, and also serves as a Senior Editor for Painted Bride Quarterly – has over 10 years of experience working with graphic designers.
+Siegell – who at the time of this writing is Associated Director of Copywriting at Philadelphia Media Network; writes and edits for The Philadelphia Inquirer, Daily News, and Philly.com; and serves as a Senior Editor for Painted Bride Quarterly – has over 10 years of experience working with graphic designers.
 “I’ve far too much respect for what they do to call myself a graphic designer.
 I’m just writing poems, and some just look funkier than others.”

 First and foremost, Siegell’s goal is for his work to succeed within its intended genre.
 “It’s gotta be a poem,” he tells Lawless. “[A]nd hopefully a Poem, before it can be anything else.
 The layout can come later that day or sometimes years later.
 At some point the poem goes to me, ‘Yo dude, I don’t look like this.’
 And so I listen.”

-Paul Siegell currently lives in Philadelphia, Pennsylvania, and says in conversation with Urie that he is most astonished when people tell him that reading his poetry makes them feel like they are at a concert.
+At the time of this writing, Paul Siegell lives in Philadelphia, Pennsylvania, and says in conversation with Urie that he is most astonished when people tell him that reading his poetry makes them feel like they are at a concert.

 “Here’s my deal,” he tells Lawless.
 “I’m MFA-less …and I should really know more about theory/traditions. … What I know is the propulsion of instinct. … When the reader feels it, the leap, from my work, that’s miraculous and I’m grateful.”